St-Gobain shares rise as Bluebell Capital calls for shake-up at company - NewsBreak

 St-Gobain shares rise as Bluebell Capital calls for shake-up at company

-PARIS (Reuters) -Shares in French construction materials giant St-Gobain rose on Wednesday, after the Financial Times reported that activist investment firm Bluebell Capital had called for a shake-up at the company.
+PARIS, May 11 (Reuters) - Shares in French construction materials giant St-Gobain (SGOB.PA) rose on Wednesday, after the Financial Times reported that activist investment firm Bluebell Capital had called for a shake-up at the company.

 Bluebell Capital has urged St Gobain to spin off, list on the stock market, or sell its distribution operations and focus more on its core building-materials business.
-In 2021, Bluebell had also pushed for corporate governance changes at French food company Danone.
+In 2021, Bluebell had also pushed for corporate governance changes at French food company Danone (DANO.PA).

 St Gobain said, in response to Bluebell Capital's comments, that the company valued the "input and perspectives we receive from investors and the constructive dialogue with them."